news

 ADVERTISEMENT

-With this in mind, Louise shared with Mamamia five things to know before combining finances with a partner.
-And she wants people to remember these three key principles: access to money, visibility, and choice.
+Louise shared with Mamamia four things to consider before combining finances with a partner.
+She wants people to focus on three key principles: access to money, visibility and choice.

-1. Remember it's your choice whether you wish to combine finances with a partner, not a prerequisite of a relationship.
+1. It's your choice whether you wish to combine finances with a partner, not a prerequisite of a relationship.

 "I think it's important that people know that sharing finances is a choice," Louise said.
 "You don't have to do it.
 It's not a requirement of being in an intimate or long-term relationship to share money: it's actually a choice you can make."